Summit, New Jersey

 A Premier Metro Suburb with a Vibrant Downtown!

-Summit, a small upscale ‘city’ of 6-square miles, has been dubbed by one local as ‘a town in a box’, since it provides the trifecta of easy New York City accessibility, excellent schools consistently ranked among the top districts within New Jersey, and a trendy downtown with many cultural, shopping, and restaurant diversions.
+Summit, a small upscale ‘city’ of 6-square miles, has been dubbed by one local as ‘a town in a box’, since it provides the trifecta of easy New York City accessibility, excellent schools consistently ranked among the top districts in New Jersey, and a trendy downtown with many cultural, shopping, and restaurant diversions.
 Located just 20 miles from Manhattan, and 9 miles from Newark Liberty International Airport, Summit is the residential destination of choice for many commuters, especially because it’s train station offers the most direct trains into New York City in the region, with a 37-minute service to New York Penn Station.

 There are many distinct neighborhoods in Summit with a huge range in property values.
 The median price of homes in town is close to $900,000.
 Entry-level single-family homes in some neighborhoods can be found priced beginning in the $400,000’s, but the majority of Summit’s inventory of homes is valued between $800,000 and $3,000,000, with some homes values over $4,000,000.